-- On April 13, 2016 Royal Caribbean announced that Fan Bingbing, internationally-acclaimed Chinese actress, would act as the Godmother for the world’s newest and most technologically advanced cruise ship Ovation of the Seas.
-The announcement was made by President, Royal Caribbean International – China and North Asia Pacific, Dr. Zinan Liu, at a press conference in Beijing at the Great Hall of People.
-Bingbing is the first Chinese personality chosen to be the Godmother of international cruise line.
-She officially named Ovation of the Seas at an inaugural ceremony on June 24, 2016 in Tianjin, China.
+On April 13, 2016, Royal Caribbean announced that Fan Bingbing, internationally-acclaimed Chinese actress, would act as the Godmother for the world’s newest and most technologically advanced cruise ship Ovation of the Seas.
+The announcement was made by President, Royal Caribbean International – China and North Asia Pacific, Dr Zinan Liu, at a press conference in Beijing at the Great Hall of People.
+Bingbing is the first Chinese personality chosen to be the Godmother of the international cruise line.
+She officially named Ovation of the Seas at an inaugural ceremony on June 24, 2016, in Tianjin, China.

 Inaugural cruise itineraries 2016

-The list of operational regions (destinations) and exact itineraries for the newest RCI cruise ship were officially announced in the end of March 2015.
-Confirming the Internet rumors, Royal Caribbean home-ported the new Ovation ship in China (Tianjin-Beijing).
+The list of operational regions (destinations) and exact itineraries for the newest RCI cruise ship was officially announced at the end of March 2015.
+Confirming the Internet rumours, Royal Caribbean home-ported the new Ovation ship in China (Tianjin-Beijing).